 - If you're creating a vector tile package, use ArcGIS Pro and the Create Vector Tile Package tool.

 Provision the package directly to the mobile worker's device.
 On Android devices, this is done by copying the file to the device or SD card.
 On iOS devices, this is done through the Files app or iTunes.
+On Windows devices, this is done by copying the file to the device.
 See Copy a basemap to the device.

 Reference an on-device basemap